 - A president: someone who leads the club and who acts as a chairperson at club meetings

 - A secretary: someone to deal with the administration work of the club

 - A treasurer: who handles the finances (money) of the club.
 Small clubs or groups often combine the duties of the secretary and treasurer

 - Plus two to four other club members that share the workload in various ways (e.g. fundraising, membership, social)

 - It is also useful to have a deputy to chair meetings when the president is absent.

 Work out the main areas of responsibility, e.g. fundraising, social etc – then determine the size of the committee required.
 Recruit a qualified member for special projects as they arise, and try to avoid having people on a committee just to make up numbers.

-No. Small club accounts are not complicated, but an effective system right at the start is important.
+The treasurer does not need to be an accountant.
+Small club accounts are not complicated, but an effective system right at the start is important.

 Ask someone who knows how to set up a simple bookkeeping system to write down the steps for reference.
 There are many different and easy to use software packages for clubs to use for effective financial management.
 Be sure to use one.